Monday, March 3, 2025

 At the moment I can say the beginning of our sound has been laid, but there is still a lot of work to do, which we are doing to do for the new release.
 But I believe that the sky is the limit, so in the future you will be surprised not just once by what we have prepared for you.

-How were you inspired to use dungeon synth and death metal with doom by “Brave Murder Day”?
+How were you inspired to combine multiple genres for “Brave Murder Day”?

 I would say the whole vibe of that album was a starting point of this decision.
 I personally like to write or listen not just to heavy music but also something to be surrounded by a viscous, sad or depressive but quite sensual atmosphere.
 So when this idea came I was already having thoughts to write something of this type of music, so I can say everything perfectly aligned and everyone was happy to try to do this.
 I think this is a good collective decision.